Skip to main content

 setSkinFromUrl(url: string): void

-Updates the skin used by the webamp instance.
+Updates the skin used by the Webamp instance.
 Note that this does not happen immediately.
-If you want to be notified when the skin load is complete, use .skinIsLoaded()
+If you want to be notified when the skin load is complete, use .skinIsLoaded(), which returns a promise which you can await.

-Since 1.4.1
+Since v1.4.1

 Returns a promise that resolves when the skin is done loading.